-Spokes is the youth leadership body of Youth Speaks Seattle, as well as Totem Star and the Teen Leadership Program.
-This crew of 13 leaders commit to a 7-month internship where they lead open mics, writing circles, poetry slams and produce a multi-arts album.
-They meet weekly for deep leadership development in event planning, public speaking, facilitation as well building their social justice analysis through artistry and cultural work.
+Spokes is the youth leadership body of Youth Speaks Seattle.
+This crew of young leaders commits to a 7-month internship where they lead arts showcases, open mics, writing circles, poetry slams and produce a poetry chapbook.
+They meet weekly for leadership development in event planning, public speaking, facilitation as well building their social justice analysis through artistry and cultural work.

 Totem Star Leaders

 LIO is a 17 year old multitalented artist from South Park, Washington.
 Having been deep in her numerous art forms for 5 years now; LIO: a black, queer woman is using her non-privilege to gain self-love, confidence as well as tend to her artistic releases advocating for civil rights, as well as awareness for victims of abuse and LGBTQ youth.
 You’ll find her being brutally honest if she isn’t extremely silent in the back of the room or bouncing to productions in the Totem Star studio.